Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/04-in-class-problemset.md

 ### Office Hours

-We do have TAs available for office hours.
+We have TAs available for office hours.
 Chris also has office hours on Friday & Saturday.
 Chris can also schedule one day of office hours specifically for your campus.

 ## Questions on Problem Solving & Big O - 15 minutes